C-Corpze/Symage/README.md

 May add destructive converters later for more interesting sounds or images.

-## Potential idea for future algorithms:
+## Potential ideas for future algorithms:

 - Use Red, Green and Blue channels to generate a sine wave where red is amplitude, green phase and blue stereo position.